You can request a student for a job one of two ways:

 Click on the name of the specific student, and indicate Release if a student is doesn’t want to be considered for the position or their skills do not match requirements of the job.

 Work-study students can only have one WS job on campus.
 However, students may be employed by departmental funding (student employment) in another school/non-academic division within the University system as long as the cumulative FTE (full time employment) is no more than 28 hours.
 On PAF item #26, students who work quarter-time should be coded .25, and those students working half-time should be coded .50.
 The payroll person in your department can answer any additional questions regarding this classification.

 Students must be enrolled in a graduate or undergraduate course of study leading to a degree or certificate.
-If a student drops a class, the financial aid package and the work-study award could be affected.
+If a student drops a class, the financial aid package and eligibility for work-study could be affected.
 Students dismissed from the University must resign their work-study position.

 Work-Study job transfers, in general, are discouraged and under normal circumstances, only one transfer is allowed per academic year.

 The Work-Study Employment staff is available and would be happy to meet with you or your student(s) to discuss the situation.
 Our role would be to listen, give feedback and make suggestions on how best to proceed.
 If it is decided that a transfer is the best option, the employer should follow the procedures listed below.

 - Supervisor and Work-Study student discuss the situation.

 - If they are unable make the adjustments that suit the employer and the Work-Study student, the supervisor is given a two week notice or makes other mutually agreeable arrangements.

 - After the two week notice or the agreed upon time period has expired, the supervisor notifies the department Work-Study Employer Contact person of the situation.